Online conversations about Paganism and various paths have great things to offer, but you should keep some things in mind.

-What’s common: You can get a sense of regularly seen practices and approaches.
+- What’s common: You can get a sense of normal practices and approaches.
 This can help you avoid problems (or situations like abusive groups or teachers) and it helps you get an idea of what to expect if you look for a group that meets in person.

 Bad points about online interaction:

 Online interaction isn’t for everyone.
 And even if some online settings work well for you, others may be frustrating or upsetting.

 - Who knows what they’re talking about?
 It can be hard to tell which lists will be helpful to you.
 This is especially true if you don’t know how to sort out reliable information from poor information.